Skip to content

 ‘Councillor’ means an elected Member of Wyre Forest District Council.

-• the Carer’s Allowance for the care of children and for other dependents, including those with disabilities and the elderly, should be increased to a rate of £5 per hour.
+• the Carer’s Allowance for the care of children and for other dependents, including those with disabilities and the elderly, should remain unchanged at a rate of £5 per hour.

 1.2 Basic Allowance